EmilienBois/Advent_Of_Code2023/README.md

 I'm very proud of today.
 I've done it in half an hour, bu using a very powerful recursive function.
 So my program stands in less than 100 lines.
 It feels really good to finally succeed a day.

+DAY 10 :
+Language used : GO

+I did this on day 24.
+First part was very easy, And i didn't have to debug it at all.
+For the second part, I used Both pick's theorem and Shoelace's formula.
+These are very interesting formulas.
+I will use them for day 18.

 DAY 11 :
 Language used : GO